NZenitram/contract-work/data-viz.md

 ![Example](https://camo.githubusercontent.com/8b305889af926a5ae55c219716e0fb65f3bbcc5d/68747470733a2f2f73332d75732d776573742d312e616d617a6f6e6177732e636f6d2f73672d73746174732d6173736574732f53696d706c794d61696c5374617469737469637350726f7669646572732e706e67)

 The final product should include a web server/service that is routable and listening on port 8080.
 The controller should be able to accept a User ID, make a database call, retreive the data for that user, then display it in a usable, functional and appealing manner.
-This service will need to be containerized and run on a Kubernetes cluster deployed to AWS.
+This service will need to be containerized so please use a few outside dependancies as possible.
+Outside charting libraries are acceptable.

+User Stories -

+- When a user visits the dashboard they should see a list of the email providers pulled from the query using the user-id (in this case `1`)

+- A user should be able to select one or more providers and a graph of each provider's data should appear in the body of the website

+- Provider data should be searchable and filterable.
+A user should be able to scale the timeseries data for the graphs and filter event types.
+The graphs should be dynamic when this is done (Most major graphing libraries do this for us)

+- A user should be able to add and remove providers from the webpage body.

+- The design of the dashboard should be pleasant but doesn't need to be perfect.
+This dashboard will be specific to SendGrid so we can use [SendGrid's style guide as a reference.](https://styleguide.sendgrid.com/index.html)

+- Please use a common programming language(s) to fulfill these requirements (PHP, Python, Ruby).
+If you are unsure please ask.